Contact Us for a Free Consultation (213) 542-0979

 The United States Government can prosecute someone under 18 U.S.C.
 1029 credit card fraud laws if the offense occurred under their jurisdiction.

-These type of fraud cases are investigated by federal law enforcement agencies such as the Federal Bureau of Investigation (FBI) and prosecuted more aggressively.
+Federal law enforcement agencies, such as the Federal Bureau of Investigation (FBI), investigate these types of fraud cases and prosecute them more aggressively.

-If convicted of federal credit card fraud, it's punishable by up to 20 years in prison and large fines that will depend on the amount of loss in the case.
+If convicted of federal credit card fraud, the sentence can be up to 20 years in prison and large fines, depending on the amount of loss.

-This article from our Los Angeles criminal lawyers will review the most common defenses against credit card fraud cases, avoiding avoid jail time if you are convicted, and the chances of a prefiling intervention to avoid the formal filing of charges before court.
+This article from our Los Angeles criminal lawyers will review the most common defenses against credit card fraud cases, avoiding jail time if you are convicted, and the chances of a prefiling intervention to prevent the formal filing of charges before the court.

 Related California Crimes for Credit Card Fraud